kubernetes/website/content/en/docs/tasks/configure-pod-container/pull-image-private-registry.md

 Be sure to:

 - set the name of the data item to `.dockerconfigjson`
-- base64 encode the docker file and paste that string, unbroken as the value for field `data[".dockerconfigjson"]`
+- base64 encode the Docker configuration file and then paste that string, unbroken as the value for field `data[".dockerconfigjson"]`
 - set `type` to `kubernetes.io/dockerconfigjson`